ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### User investigation

 On the **Users** tab, you can see all the users identified as part of the investigation.
-Users will appear in the investigation when there is an event or indication that the user may be affected or compromised.
+User accounts appear in the investigation when there is an event or indication that those user accounts might be affected or compromised.

 For example, in the following image, AIR has identified indicators of compromise and anomalies based on a new inbox rule that was created.
 Additional details (evidence) of the investigation are available through detailed views within this tab.
 Indicators of compromise and anomalies may also include anomaly detections from [Microsoft Cloud App Security](https://docs.microsoft.com/cloud-app-security).